yakovbeder/discovery-session-tool/README.md

 ### Local Development
 1. Open `index.html` in a modern web browser
 2. Start filling out the checklist sections
+3. Add custom questions using the "Add Question" buttons in each section
-3. Data is automatically saved as you type
+4. Data is automatically saved as you type

 ### Saving and Loading
 - **Auto-save**: Data is automatically saved every 30 seconds